barklan/luabyexample/content/_index.md

 {{< /tab >}}

 {{< /tabs >}}

-There is also [LuaJIT project](https://luajit.org/) - a Just-In-Time Compiler for Lua.
-It can be used as a drop-in replacement for Lua.

 {{< hint info >}}
 You can search this site by pressing `/` and using `Tab` key.